 - In the event the refund is required because of Seaborne’s failure to operate on schedule (including Force Majeure events) or refusal to transport, the following refund will be made directly to you:

 i.
 If the ticket is a refundable fare and totally unused, the full amount paid (with no service charge or refund penalty), or ii.
 If the ticket is a non-refundable fare and is unused, or any ticket partially used, passengers can request a credit for the unused portions.
 No refunds will be granted for discounted and non-refundable tickets under any circumstances.
 This credit will be notated and will remain in the reservation system referenced by original booking reference or confirmation number.
-All credits can be used toward purchase of new carriage aboard Seaborne Airlines and all credits for cancellation by Seaborne Airlines have no rebooking fees or service charges.
+All credits can be used toward the purchase of new carriage aboard Seaborne Airlines and all credits for cancellation by Seaborne Airlines have no rebooking charges or service charges.

-- Seaborne shall not be obligated to refund any portion(s) of a ticket which does not reflect a confirmed reservation on a Seaborne flight involved in a schedule irregularity, unless such ticket was issued by Seaborne.
+- Seaborne shall not be obligated to refund any portion(s) of a ticket which does not reflect a confirmed reservation on a Seaborne flight involved in a schedule irregularity unless such ticket was issued by Seaborne.

-- Whether the refund is voluntary or involuntary, Seaborne reserves the right to refuse to make any refund in a currency other than the currency of purchase or in a country other than country of purchase.
+- Whether the refund is voluntary or involuntary, Seaborne reserves the right to refuse to make any refund in a currency other than the currency of purchase or in a country other than the country of purchase.